 This setup and teardown of a TCP socket connection is part of what qualifies TCP as a reliable protocol.
 TCP also acknowledges successful data receiving and guarantees the data is reassembling in the correct order.

-The transmission control protocol (TCP) is a network communication protocol designed to send data packets over the Internet.
+The Transmission Control Protocol (TCP) is a network communication protocol designed to send data packets over the Internet.
 It is a transport layer protocol in the OSI model.
 It creates a connection between remote computers by transporting and ensuring the delivery of messages over supporting networks and the Internet.

-Transmission Control Protocol (TCP) three-way handshake
+Transmission Control Protocol three-way handshake

 Data Segmentation